jolo0201/nodejs-activities/README.md

 ## Barcode Generator

-Generate a barcode of an product code based on the user input and produce an image on disk.
+This will generate a barcode of a product code according to the user input and saving it as a PNG file.

 ### Running the application